JMB-Scripts/AR-Structural-Biology/README.md

      - Export the model in both USDZ (for iOS) and GLB (for Android) formats, ensuring cross-platform compatibility.

 3. **Optimizing Large Models with MeshLab:**
+   - **keeping the color** (thx to @Allister_crow)
+    - Open the VRML 2 model in Meslab
+    - under color Creation and Processing -> transfert color to vertex to face
+    - under color Creation and Processing -> tranfert color face to vertex
+    - save the model to *.obj and then go to blender (step2)

    - **Handling Large Structures:**
      - For complex models resulting in large file sizes, use MeshLab to optimize the model using cleanning tools.
    - **Decimation and Cleaning:**